 House Bill No. 310 amends the Election Code to establish new restrictions on political contributions during special legislative sessions.
 The bill introduces a new subsection (a-1) that prohibits individuals from knowingly making political contributions to statewide officeholders, certain members of the legislature, or specific-purpose committees during the period from the start of a special legislative session until its final adjournment.
-Additionally, it modifies existing language in subsections (b) and (c) to clarify that those to whom the restrictions apply must refuse any contributions received during this period and return them within 30 days.
+Additionally, it modifies existing language in subsection (b) to clarify that those to whom the new restrictions apply must refuse any political contributions received during this period, with a requirement to return such contributions within 30 days.

-The bill also clarifies that contributions made with the intent to be used in elections held during the specified period, expenses related to election contests, or contributions from individuals defeated in the previous general election are exempt from these restrictions.
-The changes will take effect on September 1, 2025, and will only apply to contributions made on or after that date, ensuring that any contributions made prior to the effective date will be governed by the previous law.
+The bill also makes adjustments to subsection (c), specifying that the restrictions do not apply to contributions intended for elections held during the restricted period, contributions for election contest expenses, or contributions from individuals who were defeated in the general election prior to the session.
+The changes will take effect on September 1, 2025, and will only apply to contributions made on or after that date, ensuring that any contributions made before this effective date will be governed by the previous law.

 Statutes affected: